SamTh3D3v/AltBrowser/Alt-Browser.package/AltBrowser.class/README.md

-An AltBrowserModel represent the base for a Morph-based GUI.
+An AltBrowser represent the base for a Morph-based GUI.
 It takes from the Jejak JViewer.